Equidistribution without stability for toric surface maps: Positive closed currents on toric surfaces

 Note that for each $\nvec\in N_\R$, the set $\{x \in \torus \, : \, \trop(x) = \nvec\}$ is a real $2$-torus equivalent by translation to $\torus_\R$.
 Given $T = dd^c u \in\pcc^+(\torus)$, we define a function $\sfn_u:N_\R\to\R$ by averaging over translations of $\torus_\R$.
 That is,

-In (any) distinguished local coordinates, $\sfn_u\circ\trop$ is just the rotational average of $u$ with respect to each coordinate separately and therefore also plurisubharmonic.
-It follows that $\sfn_u$ is convex (in particular continuous).
+{When $u = \log|P|$ for $P:\torus\to \C$ a Laurent polynomial, then $\sfn_u$ is the well-known `Ronkin function' from tropical geometry.
+In general, $\sfn_u\circ\trop$ is the coordinate-wise average of $u$ with respect to some/any choice of distinguished coordinates, hence also plurisubharmonic.} It follows that $\sfn_u$ is convex (in particular continuous).
 Moreover, $\sfn_u$ is affine if and only if $u$ is pluriharmonic.
 So $\sfn_u$ is determined by $T$ up to addition of affine functions of $\nvec$, and the current

 is completely determined by $T$.

 For any convex $\sfn:N_\R\to\R$, the quantity

 is non-negative, though possibly infinite.
 It follows for all $\nvec\in N_\R$ that